 We can see some charts which show these hidden divergences, and we will also see the results.

 RSI Hidden Bullish Divergence

-It showed an RSI hidden bullish divergence (Price makes a higher low, whereas RSI makes a lower low) and proves that it was a fantastic opportunity to take a long trade as the price rallied upward.
+It showed an RSI hidden bullish divergence (The price makes a higher low, whereas RSI makes a lower low) and proves that it was a fantastic opportunity to take a long trade as the price rallied upward.

 RSI Hidden Bearish Divergence

-It showed an RSI hidden bearish divergence (Price makes a lower high, whereas RSI makes a higher high), and it proves that it was a fantastic opportunity to take a short trade as the price rallied in the south direction.
+It showed an RSI hidden bearish divergence (The price makes a lower high, whereas RSI makes a higher high), and it proves that it was a fantastic opportunity to take a short trade as the price rallied in the south direction.